Ashley Hamilton

-Ashley George Hamilton (born September 30, 1974) is an American actor, comedian, and singer-songwriter.
+Ashley George Hamilton (born September 30, 1974) is an American actor.
 He made his acting debut in the 1993 film Beethoven's 2nd.
 He has since starred in films such as Lost in Africa (1994), Off Key (2001), Lost Angeles (2012), Iron Man 3 (2013), and Cats Dancing on Jupiter (2015).
 He portrayed the role of Cole Deschanel in the first season of the NBC television series Sunset Beach (1997).

 Early and personal life

-Hamilton was born in Los Angeles, the son of actors George Hamilton and Alana Stewart.
+Hamilton was born in Los Angeles, the son of actors George Hamilton and Alana Collins.
 He is the former stepson of musician Rod Stewart.
 At 19, Hamilton garnered media attention when he and Shannen Doherty married after knowing one another for only two weeks.
 The marriage lasted just five months before the couple divorced.
-He was then married to actress Angie Everhart from December 1996 until their divorce in March 1997.
+He was then married to actress Angie Everhart for just four months, from December 1996 until their divorce in March 1997.

-Before Shannen Doherty, he was in a relationship with Claire Stansfield, 10 years his senior.

-He has one daughter, Willow, born in November 2016 with Renee Karalian.

 Career

 In 1993, Hamilton appeared on Saturday Night Live, and starred in the film Beethoven's 2nd.
 In 1997, he briefly starred in the television series Sunset Beach as Cole Deschanel, but was let go only a month after the premiere.